rokuality/rokuality-python/README.md

-# Rokuality Python - End to End Automation for Roku and XBox!
+# Rokuality Python - End to End Automation for Roku, XBox, Playstation, Cable SetTop Boxes, and More!

-The Rokuality platform allows you to distribute Roku and XBox end to end tests across multiple devices on your network.
-(Playstation and other devices coming soon!)
+The Rokuality platform allows you to distribute Roku, XBox, PS4, and Cable SetTop Box end to end tests across multiple devices on your network.
 The project goal is to provide a no cost/low cost open source solution for various video streaming platforms that otherwise don't offer an easily automatable solution!
 Clone and start the [Rokuality Server](https://github.com/rokuality/rokuality-server), and start writing tests!

 ### Getting started: Get the Server
 Clone/Download and start the [Rokuality Server](https://github.com/rokuality/rokuality-server) which acts as a lightweight web server proxy for your test traffic.
 The server does all the 'heavy lifting' on the backend.